hitch-fr/Desiccant/README.md

 ## Release

 Desiccant will be released soon, actually we already been using it for months at hitch.fr.
-Nonetheless, I will be committing small parts at a time and while doing so, I will be refactoring, commenting and double check for possible security issues.
+Nonetheless, we will be committing small parts at a time and while doing so, we will be refactoring, commenting and double check for possible security issues.

 ## Features